ShoeheyOt/til/the-Art-of-Readable-code/ch2-Packing-Information-into-Names.md

 `const size = 5 ///It is easy to misunderstand it can be length, byte and so on`

 `const size_mb = 5 /// now it is obvious`

+### Encoding Other Important Attributes

+sometime you want to add extra information into variables.

+ `unsafeInput /// not yet safe user input`

+ `safeInput /// after checking user input`

+#### But be careful adding these attrubutes might be redundant. use these when it is easy to be misunderstood.